7Block Labs

 Concrete architectures we’re deploying in 2026

-1. Consumer dApp with enterprise UX and global reach
+1) Consumer dApp with Enterprise UX and Global Reach

-• Wallet: Smart wallet with passkeys; 7702 for per‑tx delegation; 4337 for sponsored gas.
+• Wallet: We’re talking about a smart wallet here, complete with passkeys; utilizing 7702 for per-transaction delegation and 4337 for sponsored gas.

 Procurement and RFP questions you should ask vendors in 2026